Evens-Mulaudzi/way2automation-ProtractorPractice-Website/README.md

      -Last Name: [Enter last name]
      -UserName: [Enter a unique username on each run]
      -Password: [Enter password]
-     -Customer: [Select an option from the dropdown]
+     -Customer: [Select an option from the Radio Options]
      -Role: [Select an option from the dropdown]
      -Email: [Enter email]
      -CellPhone: [Enter phone number]